 - Aging and Disability Resource Centers (ADRCs), designed to be a single entry point where older people and people with disabilities and their families can get information and advice about a wide range of resources available to them in their local communities.

 - Managed Care Organizations (MCOs), which manage and deliver the Family Care benefit, which combines funding and services from a variety of existing programs into one flexible long-term care benefit, tailored to each individual’s needs, circumstances and preferences.

 Overview of MCOs and the Flexible Family Care Benefit

 - People Receive Services Where They Live.
-MCO members receive Family Care services where they live, which may be in their own home or supported apartment, or in alternative residential settings such as Residential Care Apartment Complexes, Community-Based Residential Facilities, Adult Family Homes, Nursing Homes, or Intermediate Care Facilities for Individuals with Intellectual Disabilities.
+Members receive Family Care services where they live, which may be in their own home or supported apartment, or in alternative residential settings such as residential care apartment complexes, community-based residential facilities, or adult family homes,

 - People Participate in Determining the Services They Receive.
-Members or their authorized representatives take an active role with the interdisciplinary team in developing their care plans.
+Members or their authorized representatives have an active role in developing their care plans.
 MCOs provide support and information to ensure members are making informed decisions about their needs and the services they receive.
 Members may also participate in the self-directed supports component of Family Care, in which they have increased control over their long-term care budgets and providers.